 - 902.5.
-Each player draws a hand of seven cards, as modified by the hand modifier of his or her vanguard card. - 902.5a If a player takes a mulligan in a Vanguard game, just like in a normal game, that player shuffles his or her hand back into his or her library, then draws a new hand of one fewer cards than he or she had before.
+Each player's starting hand size is seven cards, as modified by the hand modifier of his or her vanguard card. - 902.5a If a player takes a mulligan in a Vanguard game, just like in a normal game, that player shuffles his or her hand back into his or her library, then draws a new hand of one fewer cards than he or she had before.
 (In a multiplayer game, a player's first mulligan is for the same number of cards as he or she had before.)